Skip to content

 • agent mode for working through plan entries without losing access to plan progress tools

-When native plan state is active in plan mode, the adapter also supports NativePlanGeneration structured output.
+When plan_generation_type="structured" and native plan state is active in plan mode, the adapter supports TaskPlan structured output.

-That lets a model return a structured plan directly instead of only emitting plain text.
+That lets a model return a structured plan directly instead of mutating ACP plan state through a write tool.

 The adapter then: